Symmetry and Evolution in Quantum Gravity: Manifest Symmetries in Finite Dimensions

 \subsubsection{Classical Theory: Gauss Constraints}

 We will now describe the conditions for free variation.
 The purpose of the extension procedure is to isolate the dependence of the theory on the coordinate in $\mA$ associated with the symmetry in question.
 For this purpose, we introduced the compensator fields $\theta^\alpha$.
 In a free variation, we require that the coordinate compensated by $\theta^\alpha$ is otiose and, therefore, cannot be specified by any physical initial conditions (it has no connection to the characteristic behaviour of the system the theory describes).
-In a theory with manifest symmetry, we have shown that $L = L(q^a, D_\theta q^a)$.
-To ensure that the theory is completely independent of $\theta^\alpha$, we simply have to impose the condition $\diby{L}{\dot \theta^\alpha} = 0$, which is equivalent to

-Because it is a condition on the variation, it should be treated like a constraint in the theory.
-This is the condition for free variation, or the \emph{best-matching constraint}.
-It can be motivated by different means, described in \cite{barbour:scale_inv_particles,sg:dirac_algebra,and2010}, and is a crucial step in best matching.
+In addition, we can guarantee that the otiose variable $\theta$ will have no effect on the predictions of our theory by requiring that the result of our variation be unchanged for \emph{any} choice of the location of the endpoints in the variation.\footnote{This additional requirement refines the motivations given in \cite{barbour_el_al:physical_dof} for what was referred to as a ``free \emph{endpoint} variation'', despite being a more restrictive requirement than standard free endpoint variation.
+This explains our terminology ``condition for free variation'' since our ``free variation'' is indeed distinct from standard ``free \emph{endpoint} variation''.
+For more details surrounding these issues, see \cite{barbour:scale_inv_particles,sg:dirac_algebra,and2010}.} This can be achieved by requiring, in addition to the standard Euler--Lagrange equations, the condition

+along \emph{all} points of the trajectory.
+The effect of this condition, can understood in terms of the Euler--Lagrange equations as requiring separately the conditions

+These conditions clearly achieve our goal of completely removing the dependence of the theory on $\theta$.
+In terms of the Hamiltonian, the condition for free variation \eqref{eq:bm cond} can be applied as a constraint, which we will call the \emph{best--matching constraint}.
 If the best-matching constraint is satisfied, the theory is said to be background independent with respect to this symmetry.

 Using the best-matching constraint, we can rewrite $C_\alpha$ in terms of the equivalent constraint $C_\alpha = p_a \Tind \alpha a b (\theta) q^b$.
 The resulting system

 is automatically first class in a manifest theory because: \begin{enumerate} \item The manifest property of the symmetry gives